MetOffice/Vernier/documentation/Sphinx/user_guide/api/api.rst

 """""""""""""

 Vernier includes support for building applications using CMake.
-In order to use this, it is necessary to directory where Vernier has been installed has added to your ``$CMAKE_PREFIX_PATH`` environment variable.
+In order to use this, it is necessary to ensure the directory where Vernier is installed has been added to your ``$CMAKE_PREFIX_PATH`` environment variable.

 Fortran
 ^^^^^^^